READ OUR ELECTRIC GUITAR BUYING GUIDE AS WE ANSWER THE QUESTION "WHAT ELECTRIC GUITAR SHOULD I BUY?"

-if you're shopping for your first electric guitar, we recommend taking a few minutes to read our handy electric guitar buying guide.
+If you're shopping for your first electric guitar, we recommend taking a few minutes to read our handy electric guitar buying guide.
 We previously wrote about how to choose your first acoustic guitar.
 Now, it's time to have a look at electric guitars.
 We discuss a few key questions including;

 TOP 5 THINGS TO CONSIDER BEFORE BUYING YOUR FIRST GUITAR:

-It's important that someone's first guitar should be an instrument that will inspire the player.
+So we think it's important that someone's first guitar should be an instrument that will inspire the player.
 And few things can inspire a person more than someone they admire!

 The Stratocaster (or simply "Strat") is the most popular type of electric guitar, used in many different styles of music, from blues to pop, from indie to heavy metal!
-This is a versatile guitar that suits most styles.
-We recommend: the affordable Eastcoast guitars are good, as well as the Squier Stratocasters.
+All 'Strat' or 'S' style guitars are derived from the Fender Stratocaster.

 Squier Stratocasters are a solid option - the Squier Classic Vibe Stratocasters are the best value-for-money Strats right now, good for beginners but suitable even for experienced players.
 You can also check out the whole Squier Classic Vibe range.

 Guitar tip: if you're playing punk or heavy metal, choose a Stratocaster HSS guitar, which comes with a humbucker pickup in the bridge position, for added power.